code-and-effect/effective_orders/README.md

 This process should be very similar although you'll create and configure a seller account on paypal.com rather than the sandbox site.
 You should generate separate private and public certificates/keys for this and it is advisable to not keep production certificates/keys in version control.

+## Paying via CCBill

+You need a merchant account with CCBill so go sign up or login.

+Get/set the config values

+:referer
+:form_name
+:confirm_password
+:subscriptionTypeId
+:allowedTypes

 ## License